-At some point, there’s a good chance that you’ll face some type of debt.
-In fact, at the end of the third quarter of 2019, total consumer debt amounted to $13.95 trillion, according to the Federal Reserve Bank of New York’s Center for Microeconomic Data.
+At some point, there’s a good chance you’ll face debt.
+In fact, during the third quarter of 2020, household debt jumped by $87 billion, according to the Federal Reserve Bank of New York’s Center for Microeconomic Data.

-One type of loan that is gaining in popularity amid this rise in household debt is the personal loan.
-Total unsecured personal loan balances increased to a record $156 billion in the third quarter of 2019, according to data gathered by credit reporting agency TransUnion.
+Total unsecured personal loan balances were up 5.3% year-on-year to $156 billion in the second quarter of 2020, according to data gathered by credit reporting agency TransUnion.

-However, even with that increase, personal loans still make up only about 2% of U.S. consumer debt, so some might not familiar with how they work—and how the IRS views them.
-Before you take out a personal loan, it’s a good idea to understand how one works, and its tax implications.
-So, are personal loans taxable?
-Let’s dive in.
+Overall, personal loans make up a small percentage of U.S. consumer debt, so some people might not familiar with how they work—and how the IRS views them.

 One exception might be if you have a secured loan and the lender claims the property as part of its payment for the debt.
 Depending on the loan contract, you may or may not have to report a portion of the canceled debt to the IRS, whose rules for secured debt are:

 Before filling out your tax return, you might consider consulting with a tax professional who can help you determine what you owe.